francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

 🖥️ Open a shell in `k8s-cp-01` environment.

 1. Create a new token and print the join command.
-Save it somewhere because it will need in the next steps.
+Save it somewhere because it will need at step 4.

     ```sh
     kubeadm token create --print-join-command